realworldocaml/book/en/compiler-output-formats.md

   ()
 ```

-Compiling this will get you an error at the end of the second function
-definition.
+Attempting to compile this will result in another syntax error.

 ```console
 $ ocamlc -c follow_on_function.ml